truzo/tomango-2018/site/content/blog/how-to-choose-a-good-seo-company.md

 Make sure you ask them:

-	<li>What were these guys like to work with?
+- What were these guys like to work with?
-	<li>Were you happy with what was proposed?
+- Were you happy with what was proposed?
-	<li>Was the work carried out as described?
+- Was the work carried out as described?
-	<li>Did they keep you updated and provide reports?
+- Did they keep you updated and provide reports?
-	<li>What were the results?
+- What were the results?
 Not just the search rankings, but the actual-bottom-line impact on the business?